 Request for Hearing.
-If you have filed a motion to intervene and objection to the project or wish to challenge the accuracy of the information contained in the application, you can request that the Commission hold an evidentiary hearing on the application.
+If you have filed a motion to intervene and an objection to the project, or if you wish to challenge the accuracy of the information contained in the application, you can request that the Commission hold an evidentiary hearing on the application.
 A request for a hearing must be made within the 30-day comment period.
+Net-Metering Hearing Request form.